-Our tester was a 2021 Mirai XLE, and let’s acknowledge that when testing our first objective is not fuel efficiency.
+Our tester was a 2021 Mirai XLE, and let’s acknowledge that our first objective when testing is not fuel efficiency.
 We push a car a lot harder than we would if it were our everyday vehicle.

 That said, we averaged– per the Mirai’s computer – 48 mpg-e on a 127-mile run over a number of Southern California surface street and freeways including a 40-mile jaunt up the twisty Angeles Crest Highway in the mountains above Pasadena.
 On a few shorter around-town trips, we averaged 49.2 mpg-e.

 If you are looking for a fuel cell vehicle, you probably aren’t looking for anything else, so competition is limited: There are only two others on the market, both available, like the Mirai, only in California.